Twitter bans linking to Facebook, Instagram, other rivals

 “Again, the suspension occurred with no warning, process or explanation — this time as our reporter merely sought comment from Musk for a story,” Buzbee said.
 “Post journalists should be reinstated immediately, without arbitrary conditions.“

-By midday Sunday, Lorenz’s account appeared to be restored, as was the tweet she thought had triggered her suspension.
+By midday Sunday, Lorenz’s account was restored, as was the tweet she thought had triggered her suspension.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.